arpansahu/arpansahu_dot_me/Readme.md

   and due to all these reasons i decided to shift all the projects to single EC2 Server, at first i was using t2.medium which costs more than 40$ a month then i switched to t2.small and it only costs you 15$ and if we take pre paid plans prices can be slashed much further.

+  Then again i shifted to Hostinger VPS which was more cost friendly then EC2 Server. on Jan 2024

 Now My project arrangements looks something similar to this